 - Depending on your academic record, we may ask you to submit a College Reference Form.

-- Applicants are expected to be in good standing at the college or university they last attended and to have maintained a 2.0 GPA (out of 4.00) or higher, based on 24 semester college credits.
+- Transfer applicants are expected to be in good standing at the college or university they last attended and to have maintained a 2.0 GPA (out of 4.00) or higher, based on 24 semester college credits.

-- ACT and SAT scores may fulfill athletic eligibility so sending scores is recommended for athletes.
+- ACT and SAT scores may fulfill athletic eligibility so sending scores is recommended for transfer student-athletes.

-- Students not meeting full admission standards are still encouraged to apply for admission.
-Goshen College takes a holistic approach to admission decisions and will consider the merit of each applicants’ academic record on an individual basis.
-Additional materials may be requested so that we can learn as much as we need to make our admission decision.
+- Students not meeting full admission standards are still encouraged to apply for transfer admission.
+Goshen College takes a holistic approach to admission decisions and will consider the merit of each transfer applicants’ academic record on an individual basis.
+Additional transfer application materials may be requested so that we can learn as much as we need to make our admission decision.

-- Students with diagnosed learning disabilities, who are otherwise qualified for admission to Goshen College, must provide documentation of their specific learning differences to the director of the Academic Resource and Writing Center in order to receive reasonable accommodation.
+- Transfer students with diagnosed learning disabilities, who are otherwise qualified for admission to Goshen College, must provide documentation of their specific learning differences to the director of the Academic Resource and Writing Center in order to receive reasonable accommodation.